Diseases and epidemics of the 19th century: United States

 Similarly to Europe, America considered scarlet fever to be benign for two centuries.
 In the early 19th century the scarlet fever impact drastically changed and lethal epidemics started to arise in the United States.
-The United States had a notable outbreak of scarlet fever in Minnesota in 1847 and Augusta, Georgia had a lethal epidemic in 1832–1833.
+The United States had a notable outbreak of scarlet fever in Minnesota in 1847 and Augusta, Georgia had a lethal epidemic in 1832–33.
 Scarlet fever had low mortality rates in New York for many years before 1828, but remained high for long after.
 Cases of scarlet fever were also seen in Boston during a period of decreasing severity after 1885.
 Boston City Hospital opened a scarlet fever pavilion in 1887 to house patients with infectious diseases and saw nearly 25,000 patients during 1895–1905.

-In the mid-1800s, more specific epidemiological information was emerging and incidence in infants were found to be low.
+In the mid-19th century, more specific epidemiological information was emerging and incidence in infants were found to be low.
 In 1870, the US census showed a decrease in scarlet fever mortality in children below the age of one.